atusy/telescomp.nvim/README.md

 - `picker`: A picker to be extended (e.g., `require('telescope.builtin').find_files`) or `nil`. `nil` creates a new picker.
 - `opts_picker`: Options for picker.
 Note that `finder` field can be a function that returns a table to be passed to `require('telescope.finders').new_table`.
 If the value is function, then the field is replaced by its return value before passing to a picker.
 See example at **Create `find_git_branch`**.
 - `opts_comp`: Options for completion.
 Two of the fields are often used.
     - `expand`: Bool (default: `true`).
-On completion, string on the left of the cursor is used as default text of **Telescope**.
+On completion, *inner Word* on the cursor is used as default text of **Telescope**.
 Then, the string will be expanded, replaced in other words.
 If `false`, default text is always blank, and no expansions happen.
     - `formatter`: A function that receives a list of selections.
 By default, selected items are concatenated with space as a separator.

       ``` lua